felix-vondee/telegram_bot/README.md

 - On your telegram account search for your bot's name

-- Then use the commands above to begin interacting.
+- Then use the commands above to begin interacting with the bot

 ## Dependencies